 You should contact your council for details of their scheme.
 Some councils do not provide any assistance.

-The 'Discretionary Assistance Fund' is grant-based only and payments are made on the following basis:
+The 'Discretionary Assistance Fund' is grant-based only and there are 2 types of payments:

 - Individual Assistance Payments – these help people begin or continue to live independently in the local community

 - Emergency Assistance Payments – to help in the event of an emergency or threat to health or wellbeing of you or your family, such as a fire or flood in your home.